mark-j-chilvers/mesh-cross-domain/README-PSC.md

 ```
 In the source cluster / project we'll reserve an internal IP for the consumer and create a Cloud DNS entry.

-**Note:** producer and consumer must be in same region in this example
+**Note:** producer and consumer endpoint must be in same region in this example
 ```
 gcloud compute addresses create vpc-consumer-psc --project=${PROJECT_1} --region=${CLUSTER_1_LOCATION} --subnet=default
 export PSC_CON_IP=$(gcloud compute addresses describe vpc-consumer-psc \